 Two electrically separate normally open contacts are provided.
-These contacts close within 2 ms. from the time the associated coil is energized by the logic.
-These contacts open within 2ms. from the time the coil is deenergized.
-The BFI function uses a reed relay with contact ratings stated under RATINGS.
+These contacts close within 2 ms from the time the associated coil is energized by the logic.
+These contacts open within 2 ms from the time the coil is deenergized.
+RR32 uses a reed relay with contact ratings stated under RATINGS.